Yoav666s/dnd-wiki/collections/_lore/nornfeld/morgenfell/main.md

 For generations and generations, the citizens of Morgenfell have been indoctrinated from youth to despise magic.
 It's a source of endless trouble and terrible, untimely deaths.

 # The Great Massacre
-Since the great massacre, the counting of years is marked with A.GM (after the great massacre).
+Since the great massacre, the counting of years in Morgenfell is marked with A.GM (after the great massacre).